NeutroniumCore/Neutronium/Documentation/Content/Build_large_project_with_Vue.js_and_Webpack.md

 Neutronium provides a vue-cli template [neutronium-vue](https://github.com/NeutroniumCore/neutronium-vue) that provides many advantages to develop large project with Neutronium vue:
 * During development use web-pack-dev-server and chrome to create the UI
 * Use ES6, sass, less...
-* Decompose your project in maintanable vue files during development
+* Decompose your project in easy to maintain vue files during development
 * Use npm to manage your dependencies
-* Use Webpack build to generate all files you need to refence in Neutronium
+* Use Webpack build to generate all files you need to reference in Neutronium

 To install neutronium  vue template use [vue-cli](https://github.com/vuejs/vue-cli)